Our unique analysis of the bills Panetta sponsored and cosponsored provides insight into his position in the House of Representatives.

 View All » (including bills from previous years)

 From Jan 1977 to Jan 1993, Panetta missed 241 of 8,195 roll call votes, which is 2.9%.
-This is better than the median of 3.4% among the lifetime records of representatives serving in Jan 1993.
+This is on par with the median of 3.4% among the lifetime records of representatives serving in Jan 1993.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|